Teen climber falls 500 feet on Mount Hood, and survives

 “It kind of lulls you into this sense of security because as you’re going up, you can see the lights of Portland; you can see Timberland Lodge,” Mendoza said.

-For Singh, Mount Hood was climb number 90, his father, Rishamdeep, told KATU.
+For Singh, Mount Hood was climb No. 90, his father, Rishamdeep, said.
 The teenager traveled with friends from his home in Vancouver, British Columbia, to Oregon to summit it.

 “He just kept sliding down and getting momentum,” his dad said.
 “So he couldn’t stop.”